Want to know the benefits and process of a yoga nidra practice?

 - Aids in emotional regulation

-- Releases feel good hormones
+- Releases feel-good hormones

 So how do we practice?

-Firstly if you’re at home, make sure you wont be disturbed for the duration of the practice, turn off your phone and let your family or housemates know that you don’t want to be disturbed.
+Firstly if you’re at home, make sure you won’t be disturbed for the duration of the practice, turn off your phone, and let your family or housemates know that you don’t want to be disturbed.

-Make sure you’re in comfortable clothing, and remove any watches, jewellery or belts that may make you uncomfortable during the practice.
+Make sure you’re in comfortable clothing and remove any watches, jewellery, or belts that may make you uncomfortable during the practice.

 Lying down allows us to access this in-between state much easier than when seated so its best to be practiced this way, but if for any reason lying down is not an option then a supported and comfortable seated position should be taken, using bolsters and blankets against a wall can be a great way to do this.

 When we enter a restful state the body can become cold quickly so make sure you are in a warm environment and cover yourself with a blanket.
-If you like you can place and eye pillow or something over your eyes to block the light out to help you relax deeper.
+If you like you can place an eye pillow or something over your eyes to block the light out to help you relax deeper.

-Then just allow yourself to fully relax and listen to the recording, as I said in the beginning, you cannot practice incorrectly, practice is practice, its as simple as that!
+Then just allow yourself to fully relax and listen to the recording, as I said in the beginning, you cannot practice incorrectly, practice is practice, it’s as simple as that!

-I hope you enjoy it!
+I hope you enjoy them.